conix-center/arena-store/README.md

 # ARENA Scene and Code Store

-Fork of [filebrowser](https://github.com/filebrowser/filebrowser) to provide a file managing interface.
+Fork of [filebrowser](https://github.com/filebrowser/filebrowser) to provide a file management interface for the ARENA Scene/Code Store.
 We configured filebrowser to provide each user its own directory, and performed minor adaptations to create a home user skeleton and default ARENA branding.

 ## Organization